mattheworiordan/ably-cli/docs/Troubleshooting.md

 If you find errors in documentation or rules, please update them using the proper workflow and submit a pull request.

-See [CONTRIBUTING.md](mdc:CONTRIBUTING.md) for more details on the development workflow.
+See documentation in `.cursor/rules/Workflow.mdc` for more details on the development workflow.